learningequality/kolibri-docs/docs/coach/quizzes.rst

       :alt: Use the radio buttons to select the class where you want to copy the quiz to.

 #.
 Select the class to which you wish to copy the quiz to and click :guilabel:`CONTINUE`.
 #.
-If the destination class has more than one group, select **Entire class** or the group(s) of learners to whom you wish to assign the lesson.
+Select the entire class, groups or inidividual learners to whom you wish to assign the lesson under the *Recipients* heading.
 #.
 Click :guilabel:`COPY` to confirm, or :guilabel:`CANCEL` to exit without change.

 If the quiz is copied to another group in the same class, it will appear in the **Quizzes** tab as the *Copy of...*.
 Follow the steps in the next section to rename it.